Bunnbunnnn/Bunnbunnnn/README.md

 - 👋 Hi, I’m @Bunn
 - 👀 I’m interested in game UX / UR
-- 🌱 I’m curently graduated with a M.SC. in Usability Engineering with an interest in game UX
+- 🌱 I graduated with a M.SC. in Usability Engineering with an interest in game UX
 - 💞️ I’m looking to collaborate on playtesting and usability studies for games
 - 📫 How to reach me here or on discord at Bunn#2762